Small ovarian cyst

 Thank you very much for your help.

 If you do not experience an actual flow of blood, you may take precautions against becoming niddah from staining.
-You should wear colored underwear and wait 15 seconds after urinating before wiping.
+You should wear colored underwear or disposable pantyliners and wait at least a few seconds (ideally 15 seconds) after urinating before wiping.

 Please feel free to get back to us with any further questions.

 This response has been updated to reflect the rulings of our current Rabbinic Supervisor, Rav Kenneth Auman, regarding waiting before wiping.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.